Introduction to Cloudways

 Cloudways Server Management Console

-You will now be welcomed with pop-ups on your server summary and server action.
+You will now be welcomed on your server action.

 Over here, you can view your public IP address and your SFTP & SSH credentials.